ecamo19/choatlab_lysimeters/README.md

-# Run the choatlab lysimeters code in rasberry pi
+# Run the choatlab lysimeters code on a Raspberry Pi

 ## 1) Flash Raspberry pi image